-4 Conclusions
+4. Conclusions

 The very low-temperature thermal ignition regime is important to industrial safety for commodity fuels but presents many challenges for combustion experimenters and modelers.
 In concert with related efforts in our laboratory, we have examined the potential for using surrogate fuels with simple and well-controlled composition rather than samples of Jet A which can have wide variability in properties.
-As a first step in determining the applicability of surrogates for very low temperature Jet A thermal ignition studies, we have examined the ignition behavior in the ASTM-E659 apparatus for two Jet A surrogates, and two standardized batches of Jet A. Four distinct ignition modes were observed near the AIT threshold and were characterized using the limited diagnostic tools possible in the ASTM-E659 test.
-Experimental results were compared with reported minimum AIT numbers from literature sources with some data obtained showing significant discrepancies with reported AIT numbers.
-The multi-component fuels exhibited ignition characteristics that appear to be dominated by n-alkanes which is consistent with the predominance of alkane components in these fuels.
-The two Jet A batches studied showed very similar ignition behavior across the parameter space while both the Aachen and JI surrogates were able to reasonably replicate most of the Jet A ignition trends with composition and temperature.
-The JI surrogate did however exhibit much better agreement for ignition thresholds in comparison with Jet A than the Aachen surrogate and was even able to reproduce the existence of mode IV ignition events which the Aachen surrogate could not.
+As a first step in determining the applicability of surrogates for very low temperature Jet A thermal ignition studies, we have examined the ignition behavior in the ASTM-E659 apparatus for two Jet A surrogates, their molecular components, and two standardized batches of Jet A. The origins of the ASTM-E659 method were examined along with various limitations and practical considerations associated with the empirical nature of the test.

+Four distinct ignition modes were observed near the AIT threshold and were characterized using the limited diagnostic tools possible in the ASTM-E659 test.
+Experimental results were compared with reported minimum AIT numbers from literature sources with some data obtained showing significant discrepancies with reported AIT num-

-Fig. 8: (a) JI surrogate ignition testing results (b) Peak temperature rise
+Figure 13: (a) JI surrogate ignition testing results (b) Peak temperature rise